 - Show the user where to start

-- Establish credibility and trust- Homepage must create a good impression.
+- Establish credibility and trust- The homepage must create a good impression.

 Three important places on the page where users expect to find explicit statements of what the site is about